-Plymouth residents, groups, clubs and businesses have been busy fundraising for the bereaved families and community of Keyham.
+Over 18 months Plymouth residents, groups, clubs and businesses were busy fundraising for the bereaved families and community of Keyham.
 Here are some of their stories:

 Andy White and his partner Ruby (pictured) were friends with one of the victims, Maxine Davison, and were at home next door when the tragedy happened.
 The next day Andy decided to set up a justgiving page to help the victims’ families pay for the funerals of their loved ones and raised over £2,000 which has been donated to the Plymouth Together Fund.

 Lorna Empson has been making Plymouth Together keyrings which she sells for £4.
 Out of this £3 goes to the fund and she is currently using the leftover money to pay for stuffing for her keepsake bears.